Our Team

 Neil Winston, Interim Project Manager

-Neil has nearly 30 years’ experience in international education having started as a teacher of English in Eastern Europe in 1993 before joining the British Council in 1999.
+Neil Winston has nearly 30 years’ experience in international education having started as a teacher of English in Eastern Europe in 1993 before joining the British Council in 1999.
 His career with the British Council saw him working as a project/development manager in Sri Lanka, Egypt, Central Asia (based in Kazakhstan), Pakistan and Sub-Saharan Africa (based in Ethiopia).
 He has worked on projects funded by the UK government (FCDO, & MoD), the EU and GiZ as well as securing funding from corporate social responsibility budgets for education projects.
 Most recently he authored the technical/financial parts of the successful bid for funds from MasterCard Foundation to train secondary school teachers in Rwanda over 5 years under the STELIR project.
 He left the British Council in 2022 to settle with his family in France.
 In his spare time Neil is a keen cyclist, musician, dog walker and fan of rugby.

 T2T Advisory Board